THE SEA 2 SKY CHALLENGE

 You will place your run shoes in a numbered bag that you hand in at the registration the day before the event.
 Your shoes will be lined up numerically at the 2nd transition waiting for your arrival.

 The run heads out to the gun emplacements leading onto the Godley Head Track which takes you all the way to Taylors Mistake.
 You will run along the beach then join the Taylors Mistake track.
 As you climb along the track will encounter some steps and steep pitches on this narrow track.
-Sadly we cannot continue all the way along the track (due to earthquake damage) so you will join Taylors Mistake Rd for a short section.
-You will run on the road before joining the footpath.
-Over the top of the climb you will enter Nicholson Park and follow the track down the hill – this is narrow with plenty of zig zags with steps.
-Finally you will come off the hill and join the promenade, run past the finish line, turn and run down the finish chute.
+The track exits across the road from Nicholson Park.
+Cross the road and enter Nicholson park, follow track down the hill to Whitewash Head Rd where you turn left.
+At the bottom of Whitewash Head Rd going the footpath running towards the promenade.
+After joining the promenade run past the finish line ~50m, turn and run back down the finish chute.

 Scarborough beach does have some waves but it is usually fine for swimming.
 In the event that there is large surf there will be the option to switch to the run/bike/run option.
 If the conditions are deemed unsafe the swim will be cancelled and replaced with a 2km run.